This Week’s Catechism – 6/9

-• A. The sixth commandment is: You shall not murder.
+• A. The seventh commandment is: You shall not commit adultery.

-• Q. What does the sixth commandment require?
+• Q. What does the seventh commandment forbid?

 Memory Verses